 - Draft of your personal statement OR a few paragraphs on why you want to go to grad school and why you think you're a good fit for the program

-- Electronic copies of any written assignments you completed for me, and a list of the grades you got in my class
+- Electronic copies of any papers you completed for my course (if applicable), and a list of the grades you got in my class

 - If you are applying for a PhD program: your best research/term paper and/or honors thesis

 Note: you must waive your right to view any letter that I write for you, unless we make specific arrangements otherwise.
 This is in your interest.
 If you do not waive your right to view your recommendation letter(s), they will likely carry less weight with admissions committees.
 Moreover, I will not agree to write you a letter unless it is favorable to your application.